firstinlastout11/DataLakeSpark/README.md

 Since the language used in the project is Python3, it needs to be installed.
 Also, pyspark needs to be installed (https://spark.apache.org/docs/latest/api/python/pyspark.sql.html).
 Also, since this code utilizes AWS S3 for data, AWS account is necessary.
-Then, create a file called 'dwh.cfg' and fill in as below:
+Then, create a file called 'dl.cfg' and fill in as below:

 ```
 [AWS]